topherconley/noleaven/README.md

   * gene B = [t1 = c(30,31,45,34), t2 = (0,4,0,3), t3 = (2,0,1,0)]

-The edgeR User guide does not comment on how to handle multi-factor experiments such as this.
-Under the criteria descriped above, we should filter out gene A, but keep gene B because it has a clear response in the transgenic at the first time point.
-The noleaven package easily handles this scenario.
+The edgeR User guide does not comment on how to filter multi-factor experiments such as this.
+Under the criteria described above, we should filter out gene A, but keep gene B because it has a clear response in the transgenic at the first time point.
+The _noleaven_ R package easily handles this scenario.

 In summary, __the noleaven R package was designed to identify low-expresing genes within each time and/or treatment constraints and then ultimately filter out those genes that are flagged as low-expressing in all time or treatment groups.__